 Finally, Bex is almost finished with her treatment.
-She is currently pain-free and she’s now able to do all the normal things – chewing, talking, and moving her face to match her moods.
+She is currently no longer riddled by pain and she’s now able to do all the normal things – chewing, talking, and moving her face to match her moods.

 Once her orthodontic work is finished, all that will be left is some minor dental restorative work.

 Meanwhile, Bex is wildly happy with the results of her TMJ treatment.
 As she says, “I never ever believed I would ever have come this far!”